apache/geode-benchmarks/README.md

     -PwithSniProxyImage   : Provide an alternative Docker image coordinate for SNI proxy.
     -PwithRouter          : Use router with SNI proxy topology.
     -PwithRouterImage     : Provide an alternative Docker image coordinate for router.
+    -PwithRedisClient     : Redis client library to use, Jedis (default) or Lettuce.
+    -PwithRedisCluster    : Redis cluster type to build, Geode (default), Redis, or manual.
+    -PwithRedisServers    : Redis server address(es) to connect to when `withRedisCluster` is `manual`.
     -PwithGc              : Select which GC to use.
 Valid values CMS (default), G1, Z.
     -PwithHeap            : Specify how large a heap the benchmark VMs should use, default "8g".
 Accepts any `-Xmx` value, like "32g".
     -PwithThreads         : Specify how many threads to use when executing the benchmark.
 Default varies by benchmark.